richafnu/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 **Scenario 1: Tenant has Viva Insights licenses on June 30, 2024, and continues to have licenses going forward**

 All the non-Copilot users who have Viva Insights licenses appear as non-Copilot users in the cohort.
 If you upload additional users for cohort analysis, they’re appended to the list of non-Copilot users.
-If you upload a list of cohort users with **Replace** mode, they’re included as non-Copilot users.
+If you upload a list of cohort users with **Replace** mode, they're included as non-Copilot users.

 **Scenario 2: Tenant has Viva Insights licenses on June 30, 2024, but does not have them going forward**

 Starting July 1, 2024, the non-Copilot user cohort is 0.
 Use cohort upload to generate the user list for cohort analysis.
 No history is saved for non-Copilot users who previously had Viva Insights licenses.

-**Scenario 3: Tenant doesn’t have any Viva Insights licenses on June 30, 2024, and doesn’t have any going forward**
+**Scenario 3: Tenant doesn’t have any Viva Insights licenses on June 30, 2024, and doesn't have any going forward**

 You can only upload non-Copilot users in the Microsoft 365 admin center.
 The list of non-Copilot users is the same list of cohort users uploaded.